 Having attended Ohio State University, his experiences includes President of Kullberg Flooring Inc., National Network Director of The Entrepreneurship Institute, and involvement with several start-up manufacturing ventures including Creative Marble Products, Inc., and Lunch Bag Lingo, Inc. with his brothers, David and Andy.
 He is married and lives in Lewis Center, Ohio.

 Pictured in his basement office sometime in mid 1980’s was his first ‘real’ computer, an IBM PCjr,, a major upgrade from the TI-99/4A.
 Note the 5.25" floppy drive and dot matrix printer.

-Building customer computers during the week and stocking up on computer parts and accessories, Bruce would pack up his van and travel to cities in Ohio, Kentucky, Indiana, Michigan and Pennsylvania for a two-day weekend computer show.
+Building customer computers during the week and stocking up on computer parts and accessories, Bruce would pack up his van and travel to cities in Ohio, Kentucky, Indiana, Michigan and Pennsylvania for a two-day weekend computer extravaganza, selling systems and parts.

-Supporting our community, we participated in our community’s 4th of July Parade and Fireworks.
-Pictured are: L-R: Kristin K., Karolyn M., Sarah M., Snowflake, Debbie & Bruce.
+Supporting our community, we participated in Orange Township's community 4th of July Parade.
+Pictured are: L-R: Kristin (daughter), Karolyn (sister-in-law), Sarah (niece), Snowflake (loyal companion), Debbie & me.